BalazsAlexandru/DS-in-Industry-Project/README.md

  - the data pipeline that uses the Twitter API to extract, transform and load the data
  - the App that will generate real-time sentiment scores for the selected criteria

+## Work distribution

+Darius
+- Finish sentiment analysis
+- Clean ipynb file

+Danko
+- Stream current (daily) data from Twitter API to the app in the correct format

+Balazs
+- Put it all on github

+Catalin
+- Create sentiment prediction model for Ukraine and Russia

+Danilo
+- Make it into an API

+##

 # Team Members